DJEyerman/Technical-Writing-Samples/README.md

     I created this flowchart as part of the project I led to implement a new ITSM and asset management system.

-## Spurious Change Managment Process Flowchart - 2 Diagrams
+## Spurious Change Management Process Flowchart - 2 Diagrams
-    These are flowcharts covering the change management process for Sperious Corp.
+    These are flowcharts covering the change management process for Spurious Corp.
 The first covers the normal change process from request to deployment while the second covers the process for an emergency change.
 Both show what groups need to do what when and it shows how the groups need to work together.